Fibromyalgia, Chronic Pain and Other Medical Conditions Not Objectively Diagnosed – How to Best Prepare Your Case

 - Records of on-going medical treatment – showing that you are seeking a cure

-- At least one functional capacity form completed by treating doctors, it is best if it is a medical specialists – and these forms must show reliability limitations such as a need for excessive breaks during the workday
+- At least one functional capacity form completed by treating doctors, it is best if it is a medical specialist – and these forms must show reliability limitations such as a need for excessive breaks during the workday

 - Clear and specific testimony from you about your limitations – no “I can’t stand very long” and “I can’t lift very much.”
 Specifics are needed – “I can only sit for 20-30 minutes at a time before I have to change position.”